About Snowflake Notebooks¶

 An example notebook in the Snowsight UI

-Notebook runtimes
+Notebook runtimes¶

-Snowflake Notebooks offers two types of runtimes, warehouse runtime and container runtime.
+Snowflake Notebooks offers two types of runtimes: warehouse runtime and container runtime.
 Notebooks rely on virtual warehouses and/or Snowpark Container Services compute pools to provide the compute resource.
 For both architectures, SQL and Snowpark queries are always pushed down to execute on the warehouse for optimized performance.

-The warehouse runtime gives you the fastest way to get started, with a familiar warehouse environment that is generally available.
+The warehouse runtime gives you the fastest way to start, with a familiar warehouse environment that is generally available.
 The container runtime provides a more flexible environment that can support many different types of workloads, including SQL analytics and data engineering.
 You can install additional Python packages if the container runtime doesn’t include what you need by default.
-Container runtime also come in CPU and GPU versions that have many popular ML packages pre-installed, making them ideal for ML and deep learning workloads.
+Container runtime also comes in CPU and GPU versions that have many popular ML packages pre-installed, making them ideal for ML and deep learning workloads.

 The following table shows supported features for each type of runtime.
 You can use this table to help decide which runtime is the right choice for your use case.

-Supported features
+Supported Features

 Warehouse Runtime